 Architecture of Azure

-The different architecture styles of azure architecture is explained as below:
+The different architecture styles of azure architecture are explained as below:

 1. N-tier architecture

 N-tier architecture is used in enterprise applications because it is a traditional architecture.
-The application is divided into layers and each layer performs logical functions like logic used in business etc. and this way the dependencies are managed.
+The application is divided into layers, and each layer performs logical functions like logic used in business etc. and this way, the dependencies are managed.
 But there is one liability, that is the horizontal layer.
 If we want to make changes in any one part of the application, we will have to make some changes in the other part of the application too.
-Hence there is challenges of updates frequently and new features cannot be added easily.
-If we would like to migrate the existing applications which is based on the architecture that is layered, then N-tier architecture is a good fit.
+Hence there are challenges of updates frequently, and new features cannot be added easily.
+If we would like to migrate the existing applications, which is based on the architecture that is layered, then N-tier architecture is a good fit.

 2. Web queue worker